mar1/Vara-Colors/README.md

 ## Optimizations

 Unfortunately, there seems to be a problem between Vercel, gear-api, Nuxt and webpack that is hindering deployment.
 Although the code works locally, the deployed front-end doesn't allow the transaction to be launched.
-However, the code is available as a comment on github and works locally.
+However, [the full code is available as a comment on github](https://github.com/mar1/Vara-Colors/commit/ff72223bb3db32090b7c394196b77f8f502deb53) and works locally.

 ## Authors